-Withdrawal from stimulants (such as amphetamines, methamphetamine, cocaine, and Ritalin) is usually less dangerous.
-The treatment center recommends emotional support from family, friends, and therapists as essential to the detox.
-Sometimes, psychiatrists recommend medicine to avoid stimulant-induced neurosis, which can cause:
+Withdrawal from stimulants (such as amphetamines, methamphetamine, cocaine, and Ritalin) are usually less dangerous.
+The treatment center recommends emotional support from family, friends and therapists as essential to the detox.
+Sometimes, psychiatrists recommend medicine to avoid stimulant-induced neurosis which can cause:

 - suicidal tendencies